Qatar not reporting all work-linked deaths, ILO says | Business

 A widely-reported Guardian newspaper analysis in February concluded 6,500 South Asian migrants had died in Qatar since 2010.
 However, Tuñón cautioned that Qatar worker death data is frequently reported without necessary nuance.
 "The [Guardian's] number includes all deaths in the migrant population ... without differentiation between migrant workers and the general migrant population, let alone fatalities that resulted from occupational injuries," the ILO said.

-Qatar has introduced several labor reforms in recent years, including tougher rules designed to protect workers from heat and raising the minimum wage.
-"No other country has come so far on labor reform in such a short amount of time, but we acknowledge that there is more work to be done," the Qatar government press office said, adding it was reviewing the ILO recommendations.
+Qatar has introduced several labour reforms in recent years, including tougher rules to protect workers from heat and raising the minimum wage.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)